Trevis-Williams/Portfolio-website/README.md

 ![Screenshot 2023-08-06 152434](https://github.com/Trevis-Williams/Portfolio-website/assets/135195221/df0e5624-9eb9-4b88-9c83-59ca9ae6b546)

 ## description
-This is a portfolio website used to show off my current and work to come!
+This digital showcase is a testament to my passion, creativity, and expertise in the world of design and development.
+Here, you'll find a carefully curated collection of my finest works, spanning across various disciplines and industries.

 ## Help
+recived help from Joem Casusi